why shop manta sleep

 South America: The Hammock

-In the west, most people use a hammock for rest and relaxation.
-But it's primarily used for sleep in different parts of South America.
-That said, the way different cultures across South America use hammocks varies.
+In the West, most people use hammocks for rest and relaxation.
+But they're primarily used for sleep in different parts of South America.
+That said, the way other cultures across South America use hammocks varies.

-In El Salvador people sleep in hammocks to protect themselves from earthquakes.
-But in Brazil or Venezuela, the hammock is a work of fine art and creativity.
+In El Salvador, people sleep in hammocks to protect themselves from earthquakes.
+But in Brazil or Venezuela, this bed alternative is a work of fine art and creativity.

 Vast jungles surround other South American countries.
 People have to take necessary precautions to fend off insect attacks.